edwardjrp/callcenter_manager/README.md

 - cart is missing item update

-- aggragating items should check binding id to see if we are adding to a combined element
+- <del>aggregating items should check binding id to see if we are adding to a combined element</del>

+- back  links missing in admin section